syberia/examples/README.md

   Syberia contributor [Peter Hurford](https://github.com/peterhurford) where he illustrates how to analyze the 2008 ANES election survey.
-* A solution to the [Give Me Some Credit](https://www.kaggle.com/c/GiveMeSomeCredit) Kaggle competition will be up by Sunday, May 21, 2017.
+* A solution to the [Give Me Some Credit](https://www.kaggle.com/c/GiveMeSomeCredit) Kaggle competition will be up by Sunday, July 21, 2017.

 If you were able to figure out Syberia by following [the guide](https://syberia.io/docs), feel free to add your own example models here by building on top of our